 A series of cairns that are said to be 4,000 years old lie at Loch Carriagean Cairn.
 Hiking in the heathland around here is a popular pastime due to the idyllic scenery.

-Possibly, one of the most dramatic hikes in Scotland.
+Possibly, one of the most dramatic and best hikes in Scotland.